ahmed-eldesoky284/Market-Segmentation-with-Neural-Networks/README.md

 ## File Structure
-  `Untitled.ipynb`: Jupyter Notebook containing the code for data exploration, preprocessing, model building, and evaluation.
+  `Market Segmentation with Neural Network.ipynb`: Jupyter Notebook containing the code for data exploration, preprocessing, model building, and evaluation.
   `bank-additional-full.csv`: CSV file containing the bank marketing dataset.
   README.md: This file providing instructions and information about the project.